assumptionsoup/guppy_animation_tools/README.md

-Guppy Animation Tools is a loose collection of scripts to help with animation production in Maya.
+Guppy Animation Tools is a collection of tools to help with animation production in Maya.

 Guppy Animation tools and all associated files are licensed under the GNU Lesser General Public License version 3.0 unless otherwise stated.